zczczcaaa/docus/docs/content/index.md

     ::::

   #title
-  Collaborate on [Nuxt Studio]{.text-primary}
+  Collaborate on [Nuxt Studio]{.text-secondary}

   #description
   Write and manage your content visually, with zero Markdown knowledge required.
-Let your non technical colleagues collaborate on the documentation.
+Let your non technical colleagues collaborate on the documentation and integrate Vue components without code skills.
   :::

   :::u-page-card